 - The cake batter will shoot up as it bakes in the microwave but fear not, it will settle back down almost immediately.
 If you fear spillage, place a plate under the mug to catch any overflow.

 - Every microwave is different in wattage.
 Mine gives me the perfect result at 90 seconds but yours may be more or less powerful.
 Cook it accordingly after the 1-minute mark in 15-second increments till your desired texture is achieved.
-Do not cook for less than a minute as that may lead to an undercooked cake.
+Do not co

 Common questions

 If overcooked, the cake can end up dry and rubbery.
-Almond flour tends to be drier than wheat flour so make sure to use the ingredients as written and do not microwave it for more than two minutes.
+Almond flour tends to be drier than wheat flour, so make sure to use the ingredients as written and do not cook for more than two minutes.

-I would highly recommend you do it for the best chocolatey, airy cake but having said that, natural cocoa powder would also do.
+I would highly recommend you do it for the best chocolatey, airy cake, but having said that, natural cocoa powder would also work.
 Always unsweetened.
 I wouldn’t recommend raw cocoa powder for this recipe.

 If you try this recipe, I’d appreciate it so much if you would rate it!
 And let me know in the comments how it worked out for you.
 I love hearing feedback, and the recipe rating helps others find this recipe!